oracle/graal/docs/reference-manual/llvm/NativeExecution.md

 > Note: The managed mode is only available in GraalVM Enterprise Edition.

 In this mode, by design, it is not allowed to call native code and access native memory.
-All memory is managed by the garbage collector, and all code that should be run must be available in the bitcode form.
+All memory is managed by the garbage collector, and all code that should be run needs to be compiled to bitcode.

 Pointer arithmetic is only possible to the extent allowed by the C standard.
 In particular, overflows are prevented, and it is not possible to access different allocations via out-of-bounds access.
-All such invalid accesses result in runtime exceptions rather than in an undefined behavior.
+All such invalid accesses result in runtime exceptions rather than in undefined behavior.

 In managed mode, GraalVM simulates a virtual Linux/AMD64 operating system, with [musl libc](https://www.musl-libc.org/) and [libc++](https://libcxx.llvm.org/) as the C/C++ standard libraries.
 All code needs to be compiled for that system, and can then be used to run on any architecture or operating system supported by GraalVM.